-Certain statements in this prospectus may constitute "forward-looking statements" for purposes of the federal securities laws.
-Our forward-looking statements include, but are not limited to, statements regarding our or our management team's expectations, hopes, beliefs, intentions or strategies regarding the future, including those relating to the Business Combination.
+Certain statements in this Annual Report on Form 10-K may be considered forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risks and uncertainties.
+Our forward-looking statements include, but are not limited to, statements regarding our management team's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
 The words "anticipate," "believe," "can," "contemplate," "continue," "could," "estimate," "expect," "forecast," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "seek," "should," "target," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-Forward-looking statements in this prospectus may include, for example, statements about:
+Forward-looking statements in this Annual Report on Form 10-K may include, for example, statements about:

-- anticipated trends, growth rates, and challenges in our business and in the markets in which we operate; - demand for products and services and changes in traffic; - changes in the business and competitive environment in which we operate; - developments and projections relating to our competitors and the digital media industry; - the impact of national and local economic and other conditions and developments in technology, each of which could influence the levels (rate and volume) of our subscriptions and advertising, the growth of our business and the implementation of our strategic initiatives; - poor quality broadband infrastructure in certain markets; - technological developments; - our success in retaining or recruiting, or changes required in, officers, key employees or directors; - our business, operations and financial performance, including expectations with respect to our financial and business performance, including financial projections and business metrics and any underlying assumptions thereunder and future business plans and growth opportunities; - our future capital requirements and sources and uses of cash, including our ability to obtain additional capital in the future; - expectations regarding future acquisitions, partnerships or other relationships with third parties; - government regulation, including revised foreign content and ownership regulations; - the impact of the COVID-19 pandemic on our business and the actions we may take in the future in response thereto; - our ability to maintain the listing of our Class A common stock and warrants on Nasdaq; and - other factors detailed under the section entitled "Risk Factors."
+- anticipated trends, growth rates, and challenges in our business and in the markets in which we operate; - demand for products and services and changes in traffic; - changes in the business and competitive environment in which we operate; - developments and projections relating to our competitors and the digital media industry; - the impact of national and local economic and other conditions and developments in technology, each of which could influence the levels (rate and volume) of our subscriptions and advertising, the growth of our business and the implementation of our strategic initiatives: - poor quality broadband infrastructure in certain markets; - technological developments; - our success in retaining or recruiting, or changes required in, officers, key employees or directors; - our business, operations and financial performance, including expectations with respect to our financial and business performance, including financial projections and business metrics and any underlying assumptions thereunder and future business plans and growth opportunities; - our future capital requirements and sources and uses of cash, including our ability to obtain additional capital in the future; - expectations regarding future acquisitions, partnerships or other relationships with third parties; - government regulation, including revised foreign content and ownership regulations; - the impact of the COVID-19 pandemic on our business and the actions we may take in the future in response thereto; - our ability to maintain the listing of our Class A common stock and warrants on Nasdaq; and - other factors detailed under the section entitled "Risk Factors."

-The forward-looking statements contained in this prospectus are based on current expectations and beliefs concerning future developments and their potential effects on us.
+The forward-looking statements contained in this Annual Report on Form 10-K are based on current expectations and beliefs concerning future developments and their potential effects on us.
 There can be no assurance that future developments affecting us will be those that we have anticipated.
 These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
 These risks and uncertainties include, but are not limited to, those factors described under the section entitled "Risk Factors."
 Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
 There may be additional risks that we consider immaterial or which are unknown.
 It is not possible to predict or identify all such risks.
 We do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.